QaisNimer/BrainstormingDemo/README.md

 # 🚀 Flutter Project – Team Setup Guide (RandFoodtek)

-Welcome to the `randfoodtek_branch` organized branch!
+Welcome to the `rand-new_branch` organized branch!
 This guide will help each team member connect their local project to GitHub **without losing any local work**, and contribute properly using individual branches.

 ---

 ## 🔹 General Notes

-- 🚫 **DO NOT** push directly to the `main` or `randfoodtek_branch` branch.
+- 🚫 **DO NOT** push directly to the `main` or `rand-new_branch` branch.
 - 👤 Each developer must work on their **own branch**.
 - ✅ All changes will be merged after review via **Pull Requests**.